Selling breast milk may sound strange, but don’t dismiss this money-making opportunity just yet!

 Milk Banks

-First, milk banks call it ‘donating’ instead of selling your human milk, even though you do get paid at most of these milk banks.
+A milk bank calls selling human milk ‘donating’ instead, even though you do get paid at most of these human milk banks.

-They usually require a minimum donation at first without pay, some of which is due to processing and getting your information for records and safety.
+They usually require a minimum donation at first without pay, some of which is due to processing and getting your health info for records and safety.

-Most milk banks require you to go through an application process to meet their requirements to make sure you are in good health.
+Any milk bank will require you to go through an application process to meet their requirements to make sure you’re in good health.

-Hospitals are big buyers of milk banks for sick and premature babies, so they want their milk to be quality.
+Most human breast milk bought is by hospitals for sick and premature babies, so milk banks want donor milk to be high-quality and safe.

-After being approved as a donor, most milk banks will send you shipping containers to store your breast milk until it’s time for pick-up.
+After being approved as a donor, your milk bank will send you shipping containers to store human breast milk until it’s time for pick-up.

-You’ll need to carefully follow their instructions for freezing and the delivery process because you won’t get paid for products they can’t use!
+You’ll need to carefully follow the milk bank instructions for freezing donor milk and the delivery process because you won’t get paid for products they can’t use!

 Online Milk Communities

-Most sites provide guidelines on selling your breast milk online, but the guidelines aren’t as rigid as milk banks.
+Most sites provide guidelines on donor breast milk purchased online, but the guidelines aren’t as rigid as milk banks.

-Selling to online milk communities also means dealing with inquiries about the extra milk, as people will have questions about what they are providing their children.
+Selling to online milk communities also means dealing with inquiries about donor milk, as people will have questions about what they are providing their children.

 You’ll also handle the shipping process, unlike the milk banks.
 You and the buyer will have to arrange who pays for shipping, how it will be shipped, and when it will arrive.

-One of the more stressful parts of selling online is proper screening to separate the legitimate requests for breast milk from the scam requests.
+One of the more stressful parts of selling online is proper screening to separate legitimate requests for donor milk from scam requests.
 You must research potential buyers, even if they have good feedback on the site.

 You may also include in your ad whether you are willing to sell to males, aside from advertising to new parents or single fathers.

-Some bodybuilders believe that milk is a more nutritious method of obtaining protein, so some are prepared to pay more for human breast milk.
+Some bodybuilders believe human milk is more nutritious than cow’s milk and important even for adult nutrition, so some are prepared to pay more for human breast milk.

 Facebook Groups